 Dr. Anne Macy joined the College of Business in 1998.
 Macy holds a Ph.D. in economics with a minor in finance from Texas Tech University.
 She also has a master’s degree in economics from Texas Tech.
 Macy did her undergraduate work at the University of South Dakota, graduating summa cum laude and as an Honors Scholar with a B.A. in economics.
 She completed minors in business administration, German, classical humanities, and modern dance while at USD.
 Macy is also a faculty member at the Pacific Coast Bank School hosted by the University of Washington.

-Dr. Macy’s main teaching areas are security analysis and portfolio management, financial planning and corporate finance.
-Macy is also the director of the Student-Managed Investment Fund.
+Dr. Anne Macy’s main teaching areas are security analysis, investments, portfolio management, and health care corporate finance.
+Macy is also the Director of the Student-Managed Investment Fund.
 The SMIF is a stock portfolio of funds that the finance students manage.
-It is one of the largest sources of scholarship funds for the College of Business.
-Macy is currently the secretary-treasurer of the Southwestern Society of Economists.
-She is also a frequent speaker for the Federal Reserve Bank of Dallas on economic and personal finance education topics.
+It is one of the largest sources of scholarships for the College of Business.
+Macy is currently the editor of the Southwestern Economic Review.
+Macy serves on the Amarillo Area Foundation’s Investment Board.
+She is also a frequent speaker for various organizations ranging from the Federal Reserve Bank of Dallas to the Amarillo Realtors Association.

 Dr. Macy’s main research focus is on investment decisions; both at the firm and individual level.
 Topics include the impact of regulation on returns in the health care sector and industry structure effects on firm performance.
 She also writes pedagogical papers on economic and personal finance education topics.
 Macy also researches specific industries such as banking and health care.